saulo-developer/Spotify-Web-Clone/README.md

-- Hey!
-My name's Saulo.
+Hey!
+My name is Saul.
+I'm developing a project for a Spotify application from a clone, using Angular JS, TypescruBootstrap, Node JS.

-- I'm developing a Spotify app clone project using Angular JS, Typescript, Node JS.
+I'm new to programming and I'm developing a Spotify clone with my own changes so I can practice the practical part of what I've been studying for some time.

-- this project is a copy/clone (containing own changes)
+This project owes all the credit to Sankat29 (original owner).